Ancez/yt-music-focus-like-chrome/README.md

 ## Usage

 ### Auto-Like on Focus (Primary Feature)
-- Simply switch to the YouTube Music tab/window - the song will be auto-liked
+- Simply switch to the YouTube Music tab/window - the song will be auto-liked after 5 seconds
-- Hold 'n', 'x', 's', or Arrow Down while focusing to prevent auto-like
+- To cancel auto-like: Press and hold 'n', 'x', 's', or Arrow Down within 5 seconds of switching to the tab/window

 ### Manual Keyboard Shortcuts
 - `SUPER + y` or `SUPER + Arrow Up` → Manually like the current song (also undoes dislike)